The Macintosh Color

 |I had already installed Mac OS 7.6.1, so I made sure that the networking was functional, then downloaded and installed MacHTTP.
 Following the simple included directions the Color Classic was serving web pages in less than 30 minutes.

-The Color Classic connects to the internet via ethernet to an AirPort Extreme wireless router connected to a cable modem, and runs 24 hours a day, 365 days a year, serving web pages to visitors from around the world.
+The Color Classic connects to the internet via ethernet to an AirPort Extreme wireless router connected to a Google fiber box, and runs 24 hours a day, 365 days a year, serving web pages to visitors from around the world.

 My current project is upgrading another Color Classic with a Macintosh LC575 logic board that has a 68030 processor to support a Connectix Color QuickCam.
 Once complete, I plan to share current screenshots of the Color Classic Web Server.